ShoebShaikh31/ShoebShaikh31/README.md

-- 👋 Hi, I’m @ShoebShaikh31
+- 👋 Hi, I’m Shaikh Mohd Shoeb
-- 👀 I’m interested in App Development, UI/UX
+- 👀 I’m interested in Frontend Development, UI/UX
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning ReactJS.

 <!---
 ShoebShaikh31/ShoebShaikh31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.